pktuser/Becoming-a-PKT-miner/set up CLI wallet.md

   1. Now check balances again to see if the addresses were pulled in, paste this into terminal:
 `/bin/pktctl --wallet getaddressbalances 1 1`

-    - Repeat this procedure until all addressses are present
+-Repeat this procedure until all addressses are present

     - Don't worry if you create extra addresses, they don't hurt anything.
 They are generated deterministically and will always generate in the same order.